alexpXVII/PokeCalls/PokeCalls/README.md

 - Easy-to-use API client for REST calls
 - Models for Pokémon, moves, and related data
 - Service layer with caching for efficient API usage
-- Example game logic for daily Pokémon guessing
+- Example game logic for daily Pokémon and move guessing
 - Modular and extensible codebase
+- Colorized CLI feedback for guesses

 ## Installation